 Watch all five videos, which premiered during the gala, that students created using iPads to honor their award-winning educators.

 Harriet Sanford shares story of hearing from former student—40 years later

 Watch Harriet Sanford, the NEA Foundation's President and CEO, share a heartfelt story about a blast from her past — a text message she received from a student she taught 40 years ago — below.

 Hispanic Scholarship Fund honored

 Photo:Harriet Sanford, President and CEO of the NEA Foundation; Esai Morales, award-winning actor and gala host; Crystal Brown, NEA Foundation Board Chair; Fidel A. Vargas, President and CEO of the Hispanic Scholarship Fund; Stephen Eulie, Executive Vice President of Consumer Banking, First National Bank of Omaha

 The NEA Foundation also presented the Hispanic Scholarship Fund with the First National Bank of Omaha Award for Outstanding Service to Public Education, paying tribute to their distribution of more than $470 million dollars in scholarships Latino college-bound students since 1975.

 This award recognizes individuals and organizations for their lifelong commitment to advancing public education and is typically presented to those who work outside the field.
 Awardees have included former President Bill Clinton, Title IX advocate Billie Jean King, and Sesame Workshop.

 A special thank you to all who helped us celebrate the best in public education!
-Save the date for next year’s gala on Feb.
-12, 2016.
+Save the date for next year’s gala on February 10, 2017.